Beware of Young Girls

 "Beware of Young Girls" is the seventh episode of the horror black comedy series Scream Queens.
 It premiered on November 3, 2015 on Fox, after a week hiatus due to the 2015 World Series.
 The episode was directed by Barbara Brown and written by Ryan Murphy.
 The episode centers around the Chanels' effort to contact the deceased Chanel #2 (Ariana Grande) using a Ouija board to dig information about the killer, and Dean Munsch (Jamie Lee Curtis) dealing with facing her ex-husband (Philip Casnoff) and his young mistress (Tavi Gevinson).

 This episode was watched live by 2.44 million viewers and received negative reviews from critics.

 Plot

-In the Kappa House, Chanel (Emma Roberts) organizes a funeral for Chanel #2 (Ariana Grande) and delivers a scathing eulogy, as she is still annoyed that Chanel #2 slept with Chanel's boyfriend, Chad (Glen Powell).
-Concerned for their leader, Chanel #3 (Billie Lourd), Chanel #5 (Abigail Breslin), and Hester/Chanel #6 (Lea Michele) convince Chanel to use a Ouija board to contact Chanel #2 so the two can make up.
-Via the board, Chanel #2 answers various questions and informs them that Chad is cheating on Chanel again.
-Chanel visits the frat house to see for herself and finds Chad in bed with a goat.
-Chad explains that he's lactose intolerant and he keeps the goat for its lactose-free milk.
-Chanel apologizes, blaming Chanel #2 for doubting him.